data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 There are many other aggregate functions included in SQL, for example:
 `MAX`, `MIN`, and `AVG`.

-Now, let's see how many invoices were for each Store.
+Now, let's see how many invoices were there for each Store.
 We do this using a `GROUP BY` clause

     SELECT Store_id, COUNT(*)